How can I visit Pepperwood with my class?

 Students become field researchers as they ask their own questions about the natural environment and explore to find the answers!
 Our SCENIQ program includes a fall and spring visit to Pepperwood, a visit to your classroom by a Pepperwood educator, and teacher support materials.
 Our inquiry based curricula are grade specific and focused on observation and hiking skills and reinforcing state science educational standards.
 Students’ field experiences are augmented with hands-on activities and science explorations in our classroom complex at the Dwight Center for Conservation Science.
 Transportation scholarships are available for Title One schools.
-This program is available to first through sixth grade classes in Sonoma and Napa county schools.
+This program is available to second through sixth grade classes in Sonoma and Napa county schools.

 What do kids discover at Pepperwood?